OMG! Pumpkin Oat Breakfast Bars! A healthy way to start your day!

 Have you tried this recipe?
 I would love to hear your thoughts.

-Click the blue-green comment bubble at the bottom right corner of your screen to let me know in the comment area below.
+Click the blue-green comment bubble at the bottom left corner of your screen to let me know in the comment area below.
 I would love to hear!

 Pumpkin Oat Breakfast Bars

 - 9x13-inch Baking Dish (for thin bars | 171 kCal), 8x8-inch Baking Dish (for thick bars | 260 kCal)

 - Parchment paper

 - Utensils (Measuring cups and spoons, whisk, rubber spatula)

 - 2 teaspoons Wildtree Pumpkin Pie Cheesecake Blend * (Limited Time Only)

 - ½ cup Oil Wildtree Natural Grapeseed Oil recommended